ccweerasinghe1994/Node.-js---Springer-Sebastian/Docs/1 Basic Principles/readme.md

 a stable version with long-term support (LTS).

 ### 1.1.7 Deno: A New Star in the JavaScript Sky
+Since the merger of io.js and Node.js, things have become quieter around Node.js.
+The regular releases, the stability, and also the integration of new features, such as worker threads, HTTP/2 or performance hooks, keep up the good mood within the community.
+And just when things were starting to get almost too quiet around Node.js, an old acquaintance, Dahl, took the stage again in 2018 to introduce a new JavaScript platform called Deno during his talk, “10 Things I Regret about Node.js.”

+The idea behind Deno is to create a better Node.js, untethered from the backwards compatibility constraints that prevent revolutionary leaps in development.
+For example, Deno is based on TypeScript by default and adds a fundamentally different module system.
+Deno’s core is also quite different from Node.js, as it’s written almost entirely in Rust.

+Nevertheless, there are also some common features.
+For example, Deno is based on the tried and tested V8 engine, which also forms the heart of Node.js.
+And you don’t have to do without the huge number of npm packages either.
+For this purpose, Deno provides a compatibility layer.
+You can read more about Deno in Chapter 28.

 ### 1.1.8 OpenJS Foundation

 ##  1.2 Organization of Node.js